Auto-generated

 The division into dorsal and ventral pathways is well-documented(Ahveninen et al. (2006) - PNAS, Hickok & Poeppel 2007 - Nature), which already sets the path for following the question about the top-down attention mechanisms.
 Existing work has identified IFG subregions as frontal nodes in auditory processing, particularly BA44 and BA45 within the semantic pathway (Rolls et al. (2023) - Cerebral Cortex) and BA44 also along the dorsal pathway for affective prosody (Frühholz (2015) - NeuroImage).
 Hickok & Poeppel 2007 - Nature described a dorsal pathway including the Spt - a region at the parietotemporal boundary within the Sylvian fissure - as a sensorimotor interface, connecting anteriorly to Broca’s region and premotor cortex.
 Hickok & Poeppel 2007 - Nature.
 However, these findings remain specific to the language-related dorsal prosody processing or the semantic ‘what’-stream.
 Especially the auditory ‘where’-stream lacks a clear prefrontal controller.
 The question of whether the FEF and IFJa also direct the auditory domain in a similar fashion to the visual system remains unanswered.

-If confirmed, this dissociation would provide evidence for a supramodal organizational principle of the prefrontal cortex, with FEF and IFJa acting as domain-general hubs for top-down attentional control across sensory modalities.
-This study tests a first step toward that larger claim by examining whether FEF and IFJa connectivity profiles in the auditory domain mirror those established for vision.
+If confirmed, this dissociation would provide evidence for a supramodal organisational principle of the prefrontal cortex, with FEF and IFJa acting as domain-general hubs for top-down attentional control across sensory modalities (Spagna et al. (2015)).
+This study tests a first step toward that larger claim by examining whether FEF and IFJa connectivity patterns in the auditory domain match those established for vision.

 2.0 Theoretical Background